 A LOA is:

-- a non-practicing status;
+- a non-practising status;

 Benefits of taking a LOA:

-While on a LOA, you may not:
+While on a LOA, you are classified as a non-practising registrant and must not:

 - display your certificate, nor use your professional stamp(s) and/or seal(s);

 - participate in the affairs of the association, including:

 - sitting on council or any boards, committees, or subcommittees; and

 - sponsor a trainee.
 If you are a sponsor, you must inform your trainees personally that you are not eligible to be a sponsor and they must find a new sponsor.